postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Within a Partner Workspace, team members can have different workspace roles: Admin, Editor, and Viewer.
 To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

-Team members can also be assigned the team level Partner Manager role.
+Team members can also be assigned the team-level Partner Manager role.
 Partner Managers can view all Partner Workspaces within an organization, and can control their settings, visibility, and partner invites.
 To learn more, see [Managing users and roles](#managing-users-and-roles).

 ### Collaborating as a partner